 - Right-click on the system drive where your current operating system is installed and select Mark Partition as Active.

-Now try to run the Setup.exe file on Windows 8.1/8/7.
-You should not get any problem to pass the compatibility test.
+Now try to run the Setup.exe file.
+You should not get any problem passing the compatibility test.